 Ecologically addressing housing is a necessary step to achieving global sustainability.
 So many solutions for this already exist.
 If we can make them easy enough, affordable enough, and demonstrate them as attractive enough, these solutions will spread on their own and get closer and close to becoming the new normal.
-Open sourcing and free sharing sustainable, DIY-replicable, teacher/demonstration hubs build with the various methodologies is how One Community is contributing.
+Open sourcing and free sharing sustainable, DIY-replicable, teacher/demonstration hubs build with the various methodologies is how One Community is contributing towards the mission of ecologically addressing housing.

 Click on each icon to be taken to the corresponding Highest Good hub page.

 One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the February 9th, 2020 edition (#359) of our weekly progress update detailing our team’s development and accomplishments:
+This is the February 9th, 2020 edition (#359) of our weekly progress update detailing our team’s development and accomplishments towards ecologically addressing housing:

 DONATE | COLLABORATE | HELP WITH LARGE-SCALE FUNDING